ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **vis**

-The VIS adapter allows you to create your own user and visualization interfaces for ioBroker and display them on different devices.
+The VIS adapter allows you to create your own operating and visualization interfaces for ioBroker and display them on different devices.
 The interfaces are composed of customizable widgets and your own HTML code, and their appearance can be changed using CSS.

 * **Widget**